 - Most leave-on masks are hydrating formulas, so you might be able to skip applying your regular nighttime moisturizer—but you’ll want to apply the mask and your face moisturizer if you have very dry skin.

 - Sheet masks should be applied before the rest of your skincare routine.
 Then, after removing the mask, massage what remains on the skin in before continuing with your daytime or nighttime routine.

-- Clay or mud masks should be applied and then rinsed off.
+- Clay, mud, or charcoal masks should be applied and then rinsed off.
 Make sure you rinse them off before applying any other skincare products because you certainly don’t want to rinse off skincare products (like acne treatments) that need prolonged contact with skin to work their best.